HactarCE/I.tkuil/affixes.md

 ## CVf

 CVf conveys Format.
-It may either be one of the following values, or any vale from [CVcb](#cvcb).
+It may either be one of the following values, or any value from [CVcb](#cvcb).

 | Format                | CVf  |
 |-----------------------|:----:|